 - Make event highlights more appealing by adding member testimonials/quotes to them.

 - Data never lies.
-Consider using reporting techniques for measuring both qualitative (word cloud, member quotes) and quantitative data (turn out percentage, number of returning participants, social media mentions) of your event when you create the internal evaluation report.
+Consider using reporting techniques for measuring both qualitative (word cloud, member quotes) and quantitative data (turn out percentage, number of returning participants, social media mentions) of your community social events when you create the internal evaluation report.